mparsley1/eo-docs/README.md

 The missions carry a range of sensors, including radar and multi-spectral imaging instruments, for land, ocean and atmospheric monitoring.
-The instruments used in the ECHOES project are Sentinel-1 and -2.
+The missions used in the ECHOES project are Sentinel-1 and -2.

 ## Sentinel-1